icinganalysis/icinganalysis.github.io/content/Combustion heated air.md

 ]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md), some pertain directly to ice protection:

 - Martinelli, R. C., Guibert, A. G., Morrin.
-E. H., and Boelter, L. M. K.: An Investigation of Aircraft Heaters VIII - A Simplified Method for the Calculation of the Unit Thermal Conductance over Wings.
+E. H., and Boelter, L. M. K.: An Investigation of Aircraft Heaters, VIII - A Simplified Method for the Calculation of the Unit Thermal Conductance over Wings.
 NACA-WR-W-14, Mar.
 1943. [^1]
 - Boelter, L. M. K., Grossman, L. M., Martinelli, R. C., and Morrin, E. H.: An Investigation of Aircraft Heaters XXIX - Comparison of Several Methods of Calculating Heat Losses from Airfoils.
 NACA-TN-1453, 1948. [^2]
 - Boelter, L. M. K., Sanders, V. D., Romie, F. E.: An Investigation of Aircraft Heaters XXXVIII : Determination of Thermal Performance of Rectangular- and Trapezoidal-shaped Inner-skin Passages for Anti-icing Systems.
 NACA-TN-2524, 1951. [^3]